COULD RHINOS GO EXTINCT IN OUR LIFETIME?

 Several subspecies have already gone extinct.
 In 2011 the Western black rhino was declared extinct by the IUCN.
 And the Northern white has only 2 (yes, that’s 2 in the whole world) animals left and both are female.
 The last remaining male, Sudan, died in 2018.

 The main reason is poaching.
 These magnificent creatures are killed for their horns.
 But why?

 Many people in Asia believe the horn, when ground into powder, cures all sorts of ailments & disease.
-However, the horn is made of keratin, just like our fingernails and has no medicinal qualities.
-This is another myth about animals which needs to be dispelled.
+However, the horn is made of keratin, just like our fingernails.
+It has zero medicinal qualities.

 Other factors are the loss of habitat, human conflict and even volcanic eruption.
 What?
 That sounds crazy.